 The Puget Sound region is attractive to developers and buyers, as urban centers are close to outdoor amenities and transportation corridors.
-Growth in the region's cities is now seen in unprecedented numbers, and as cities continue to grow at historic rates, they also become less affordable.
+The region's cities have experienced historic growth over the last 20 years.
+As a result, housing prices have increased significantly, creating affordability issues.
 This is particularly true for lowerincome households and residents who have called the Pacific Northwest home for generations.
-As cities struggle to keep pace with growing populations, they witness households being priced out, displaced, or even entering homelessness.
+As cities struggle to keep pace with growing populations, they witness an increasing number of households being priced out, displaced, or even entering homelessness.
 The inability to annex new land also creates significant housing strains.
 Overall, this phenomenon has been coined regionally as the "Housing Crisis".

-The City of Algona is no exception to the housing crisis and faces challenges providing affordable housing, with a third of all households paying more than 30 percent of their income on housing alone.
-Households that pay more than 30 percent of their income on housing are considered cost-burdened and households that spend more than 50 percent of their income on housing are considered severely cost-burdened.
-Renter households are disproportionately affected with 32% of renters being cost-burdened and 10% being severely cost-burdened.
+The City of Algona is no exception to the regional housing crisis mentioned.
+A third of all households are paying more than 30% of their income on housing expenses, which are considered cost-burdened households.
+Severely cost-burdened households that spend more than 50% of their income on housing amass 13% of the population.
+Renter households are also affected with 32% of renters being cost-burdened and 10% being severely cost-burdened.